Log Calculator

 Logarithm Types

-There are two basic types of logarithms due to their different bases which are named as:
+There are three common types of logarithms due to their different bases, which named as:

 • Common Logarithm